5 Foods to Help You Avoid Love Handles

 Age, a slower metabolism, and genetics all determine whether some people are more likely than others to develop love handles.

-When you accumulate more fat around the abdomen than is considered normal, it can be an indicator of a risk of heart disease, diabetes, high blood pressure…The list goes on.
+When you accumulate more fat around the abdomen than is considered normal, it can be an indicator of a risk of heart disease, diabetes, high blood pressure, and the list goes on.

-There are, however, a few things to keep in mind before you try and cut calories to get ride of those love handles.
+There are, however, a few things to keep in mind before you try and cut calories to eliminate or avoid love handles.

-First of all, it’s important know that calories are needed by the body in order to produce energy.
+First of all, it’s important to know that calories are necessary for the body to produce energy.

 Always remember this when you’re trying to lose weight: the last thing you should do is stop eating.